 For added flexibility, several manufacturers make single-action revolvers in .357 Magnum, also sold with a second cylinder chambered in 9mm Parabellum.

-I wanted to keep this all relatively high-level because I know there are so many different (loud) opinions on what’s best.
+I wanted to keep this all relatively high-level because there are so many different (loud) opinions on what’s best.
 Here’s mine: It doesn’t matter what firearm you have if you don’t have any ammunition to fire.
 The suggestions listed here are based on how easy it is to stockpile ammunition now or how likely it would be to get more after the fall of civilization.

-If you already own one or more firearms, work them into your plan.
+If you own one or more firearms, work them into your plan.
 Acquire firearms that complement yours to fill in the gaps.
 You might as well work with what you know.

 Buy ammo.
 Learn to reload if you don’t already.
 Get all of the supplies you need.
 Once again, it’s all worthless if you have no ammo.